ACCarnall/loch_nest_monster/README.rst

 An ancient and mysterious nested sampling algorithm.

-This is an extremely basic package I wrote to learn more about the concepts.
+A package I'm writing to learn more about nested sampling.

+Works on basic problems!